 sun block OR sun screen OR UV blockers OR physical sunscreen) AND (safety OR

 toxicology OR toxic OR safe)

-There has been a plethora of in vitro studies investigating the properties of nanoparticulate TiO2 and ZnO, using various cultured cell lines and different methodological approaches.
+Numerous in vitro studies have investigated the properties of nanoparticulate TiO2 and ZnO, using various cultured cell lines and different methodological approaches.
 This multiplicity and variability in methodology has generated uncertainty regarding the relevance of individual study findings.
-For example, Lanone et al. (2009) and Park et al. (2009) identified a clear difference in the sensitivity between cytotoxicity assays with cell type being investigated.
-Further, numerous issues were identified by Park et al. (2009) concerning the conduct of in vitro studies leading to a conclusion that "much work has yet to be done before in vitro toxicity assays can play any role of importance within the risk/hazard assessment of nanomaterials".
+For example, Lanone et al., (2009) and Park et al., (2009) identified a clear difference in the sensitivity between cytotoxicity assays with cell type being investigated.
+Further, numerous issues were identified by Park et al., (2009) concerning the conduct of in vitro studies leading to a conclusion that “much work has yet to be done before in vitro toxicity assays can play any role of importance within the risk/hazard assessment of nanomaterials”.

 The complex nature of interactions of nanomaterials (nanoparticles/quantum dots) with cell cultures was highlighted in an in vitro study (Ryman-Rasmussen et al., 2007), where difficulties with interpretation of results from this type of study were identified.
 A review (Stone et al., 2009) on the development of in vitro systems for nanotechnology highlighted the complexities associated with in vitro studies investigating safety of nanoparticles and the need to establish validated experimental approaches to determine any biologically relevant nanoparticle-induced hazard.